Ethan-Lea/yadongli-ustc.github.io/_pages/about.md

 I am a third-year MSc student at the University of Science and Technology of China (USTC).
 I am also a group member of USTC [Intelligent Perception Lab](https://ustc-ip-lab.github.io/), advised by [Prof. Qibin Sun](https://ieeexplore.ieee.org/author/37088704418) and [Prof. Yan Chen](https://scholar.google.com/citations?hl=en-EN&user=MVOCn1AAAAAJ).
 My research interests include wireless sensing and ubiquitous computing, focusing on developing human-centric sensing systems with cost-effective and privacy-preserving mobile devices.

-The goal of my research is to enhance the **sensing robustness** (cross-domain gesture and position sensing, sensing under human and device interference) and **sensing resolution** (near-field SAR imaging, radar point cloud generation), which is crucial for achieving a comprehensive perception of the physical and digital world with millions of wireless devices.
+The goal of my research is to **enhance the sensing robustness** (cross-domain gesture and position sensing, sensing under human and device interference) and **augment the sensing resolution** (near-field SAR imaging, radar point cloud generation), which is crucial for achieving a comprehensive perception of the physical and digital world with millions of wireless devices.

 # 📢 News
 - *2023.12*: &nbsp;🎉🎉 One paper is accepted by IEEE TMC and four papers are accepted by IEEE ICASSP.